ana-GT/CVHacking/Project_5/proj5-2-2/README.txt

 Gaussian Level for Seq0: 1
-Gaussian Level for Seq1: 3
+Gaussian Level for Seq1: 2

-The motion fields colors are as shown:
+The motion fields color intensities are as shown:

 Positive displacement: Magenta <0,255>
 Negative displacement: Blue <0,255>

+Thanks for reading